11 Smart Ways to Save Money When You Travel to a New City

 Hip Tip: Becoming a packing pro with these simple and clever packing tips!

 CityPASS is great if you’re headed to a bigger city with lots of tourist attractions.
-Experience all the best attractions around for a fraction of the price with plenty of U.S. cities included!
 These awesome discount booklets include tickets to the best museums, zoos, and more — all for up to 50% off what you’d pay at the ticket booth!
 You can even plan out what you’d like to do during your stay by using their packages as an itinerary.

 The great thing about restaurants in tourist locations is the convenience they offer given their proximity to big attractions.
 The bad thing is that the convenience comes at a cost.
 The menu prices tend to be a bit higher (even at chain restaurants) so they can cover their own extra expenses due to their location.
 Look for places off the beaten path, and you may find a more local, authentic dining experience, too!